-KIMA was founded in 2010 as a collaborative project, to enable a collaborative approach in creating performances and installations between artists, scientists, researchers, on the intersection of art, science and technology.
-Since then they have had ongoing collaboration among three core members – Evgenia Emets, Oliver Gingrich and Alain Renaud.
+KIMA was founded in 2010 as a collaborative project to enable a collaborative approach to creating performances and installations between artists, scientists, and researchers on the intersection of art, science and technology.
+Since then, they have collaborated with three core members – Evgenia Emets, Oliver Gingrich and Alain Renaud.
 Two years ago, the team was joined by David Negrao.
-Analema Group creates immersive experiences through which audiences are learning about specific phenomena, usually related to our perception of sound, light and vision and relationship between these.
+Analema Group creates immersive experiences through which audiences learn about specific phenomena, usually related to our perception of sound, light and vision and the relationship between these.

 Through KIMA: Noise, the context of the actual climate crisis is present.
 This work is about people being aware of the ecologies of sound in their life.
-The global warming crisis makes the practices of sound ecology criticizes the anthropocentric climate regime where the unbalanced relations between human/non-human are evident.
-Through these eco-sonic practices, artists reinforce the inclusive role of the human in becoming-biosphere (in terms of Rose Braidotti – becoming posthuman).
+The global warming crisis makes the practices of sound ecology criticize the anthropocentric climate regime where the unbalanced relations between human/non-humans are evident.
+Through these eco-sonic practices, artists reinforce the inclusive role of human in becoming biosphere (in terms of Rose Braidotti – becoming posthuman).

 Another interesting aspect of KIMA: Noise is the audience participation in the creative process.
 In doing so, the installation appears central to the context of open democracy and participatory art.
 Moreover, Tate Exchange is a project that develops practices through communities and societies mediated through art practices.
 In this type of projects, art appears as a motor of society because engaging citizens through art practice contributes to a healthy and balanced community.
 Furthermore, these contributing practices promote socially engaged participation with other agents – communities, citizens, politicians, activists, etc. In this regime, art becomes a proactive agent in constructing society, and as Analema Group mentions (…) it is about people being in control, feeling empowered.
 The politics of empowering connect with the context of postfeminist and the transgression of political and patriarchal powers.

-Can you explain what the installation consist of?
+Can you explain what the installation consists of?
 Which technologies does the installation use?

-The art installation KIMA: Noise consists of several immersive environments – in which the audience can experience noise on different levels.
-In the main space of Tate Exchange we can draw the trajectories of sound on a touch screen and these ‘graphic scores’ will be translated into a spatial sound experience: the geometries of drawings will transform into the movement of sound across the space.
+The art installation KIMA: Noise consists of several immersive environments where the audience can experience noise on different levels.
+In the main space of Tate Exchange we can draw the trajectories of sound on a touch screen, and these ‘graphic scores’ will be translated into a spatial sound experience: the geometries of drawings will transform into the movement of sound across the space.

 Facing the ‘Shard’, a visual installation will transform real-time sounds from four sources captured in four different locations outside of Tate Modern and augment them into a projection piece.
 Here we are exploring how sound affects our well-being – noises are interfering with urban representations, affecting its environment with intensity, attack and amplitude of sounds.